axe heads it is easy to get carried away. It would be easy if they were marked used for this or used for that.

 Compare all others to that--nothing else.

-The 3 criteria for determining whether a polled hatchet is a polled tomahawk is the following.
+The 3 general criteria for determining whether a polled hatchet is a polled tomahawk needs to

+include at least one the following.
 Everything else must be considered a tool.
-Conjecture doesn't prove a thing.
+Conjecture doesn't prove a

 Some Attributes of polled tomahawks: